Forward Operating Base Chapman

-Forward Operating Base Chapman, also known as Camp Chapman, was a United States Armed Forces Forward Operating Base located at the site of a former Afghan Army installation and was situated in Khost province, Afghanistan, on an airstrip 2 miles east of Khost.
+Forward Operating Base Chapman, also known as Camp Chapman, was a U.S. installation situated in Khost province, Afghanistan, on an airstrip 2 miles east of Khost.
+It was opened by the United States Army and extensively used by the Central Intelligence Agency.

+Prior to the arrival of U.S. forces in 2001 it had been used by the Afghan Armed Forces.

-The site was also used by the Central Intelligence Agency and was near Forward Operating Base Salerno, a large military base formerly used by U.S. special operations forces.
+The site was also used by the Central Intelligence Agency and was near Forward Operating Base Salerno, a large U.S. Army base.
 The base was named for Sergeant First Class Nathan Chapman, the first U.S. soldier killed by enemy fire during the Afghanistan war, in 2002.
 Chapman was killed while fighting alongside the CIA.

 History

 The CIA's base in Khost was set up at the beginning of the U.S.-led offensive against al-Qaeda and the Taliban in 2001, and began as an improvised center for operations.
 A military base at the beginning, it was later transformed into a CIA base, a U.S. official said.
 According to a U.S. military source, Forward Operating Base Chapman was also used as a base for the Khost Provincial Reconstruction Team (PRT), a military-led development group.
 According to an individual who was in the PRT and took part in the relocation; this team left in 2011 and moved to FOB Salerno.
 In recent years, the base, one of the most secretive and highly guarded locations in Afghanistan, evolved into a major counterterrorism hub of the CIA's paramilitary Special Activities Division, used for joint operation with CIA, military special operations forces and Afghan allies, and had a housing compound for U.S. intelligence officers.